Aghasura: Legend

 King Kamsa made many attempts on the life of Krishna, all of them failing.
-Then he sent Aghasura to kill Krishna, who did so willingly knowing that his younger siblings Putana and Bakasura were killed by Krishna.
+He then sent Aghasura to kill Krishna, a deed which Aghasura willingly attempted to carry out, knowing that his younger siblings Putana and Bakasura were killed by Krishna.
 He assumed the form of the 8-mile-long serpent, disguising his open mouth against a mountain.
 All the cowherd boys entered the mouth of the demon, mistaking it to be a cavern.
 When the serpent closed his mouth, the victims generally suffocated to death.

 Krishna entered the serpent upon his arrival and then increased the size of his own body.
-In response, the demon too extended his own body's size, but started suffocating as Krishna was expanding more faster than him, causing his eyes to pop out.
+In response, the demon also extended his own body's size, but started suffocating as Krishna was expanding more quickly than him, causing his eyes to pop out.
 The demon's life force, however, could not pass through any outlet, and therefore burst out through a hole in the top of Agasura's head, meeting his end in Krishna's hand.